BenjaminHaaseT/rusty_chat/README.md

 Another design goal of this project was to transform the terminal window into a user interface, instead of having to build GUI.
 This was an interesting challenge and with the help of the `termion` crate, a simple working solution was found.

 ## Usage
-To run this code one only has to clone the repository to their local machine, and then follow the instructions for running the server or client, respectively.
+To run this code, one only has to clone the repository to their local machine, and then follow the instructions for running the server or client respectively.

 ### Server
-After cloning the repository one can pass commandline arguments that configure the server.
+After cloning the repository one can pass command line arguments that configure the server.
 For example `RUST_LOG=info cargo run --bin server -- -a 127.0.0.1 -p 8080 -b 10000 -c 1000`.
 In this example, the server is listening for incoming requests at address `127.0.0.1` and on port `8080`, the buffer size for the main broker's channel is set to `10000` and the capacity for any chatroom is set to `1000`.
 Depending on the value of `RUST_LOG` (in this example a log level of info was used), one should see